swagger-autogen/swagger-autogen/README.md

 ## OpenAPI 3.x

+*NOTE:* The implementation of OpenAPI 3.x features are in progress.
+Some features are not yet available in the lib.

 To use the OpenAPI 3.x features, you need to enable the OpenAPI v3 in the options:

 If you're using CommonJS, use:

 ```js